EDS387 State and Civil Society in Development and Environmental Governance in India

 Teaching exam periods:

 This course starts in August block.
-This course has teaching/evaluation in August block, Autumn parallel, .
+This course has teaching/evaluation in August block and Autumn parallel.

 Course frequency: Annually